What Is Data Broker Removal? (And How To Opt Out)

 FAQs

-Data brokers gather your personal information from various sources to create a detailed profile of you.
+Data brokers gather your personally identifiable information from various sources to create a detailed profile of you.
 They collect data from public records and online behavior.
 Data brokers then analyze and sell your personal information to third parties.
 All of this data collection is done without your explicit consent.

 4 types of data brokers

-There are different types of data brokers.
-Let's explore the most common types and demystify what they do.
+Let's explore the most common types of data brokers and demystify what they do.

 1. People search brokers